zetabug/launch-landing-page/README.md

 To activate the dark mode follow these steps:
 1. Go to index.html
-2. In the body tag provide a new new attribute as <body data-theme="dark">
+2. In the body tag provide a new new attribute ,  data-theme="dark"
 3. Reload the webpage once